 In contrast, a scanned version of a ‘certified copy’ is no longer the very copy that has been sighted and confirmed as a true copy of the original by an authorised person.
 It is just as prone to manipulation as a scanned copy of any other document.
 A certification, in this case, loses its utility value.

 How do I reduce risks?

-One way to potentially mitigate the risk of manipulation is to contact the person that has certified the document in question to confirm the details in the document, and the fact that they have indeed certified it.
+One way to potentially mitigate the risk of manipulation is to contact the person that has certified the document in question to confirm the details in the document and the fact that they have indeed certified it.
 However, our experience shows that this method is impractical.
-The authorised individuals usually cannot recall these details due to the large number of documents they certify on a daily basis.
+The authorised individuals usually cannot recall these details due to the large number of documents they certify daily.

-An alternative is to consider to proceed with KYC on the assumption that the scanned copy is the same as the actual certified copy, and requiring the customer to mail the certified copy to the reporting entity within a certain period of time.
+An alternative is to consider to proceed with KYC on the assumption that the scanned copy is the same as the actual certified copy and requiring the customer to mail the certified copy to the reporting entity within a certain period.
 Care needs to be taken to ensure that a certified copy will indeed be received, and the customer in question satisfies the reporting entity’s KYC requirements before any designated services are provided to them.

-The most risk-averse option is to wait till the certified copy is received to proceed with further KYC processes.
+The most risk-averse option is to wait until the certified copy is received to proceed with further KYC processes.

 Do I have to get a ‘certified copy’ of documents?

 It depends.
 The detailed KYC procedures are set out in Chapter 4 of the Rules.
 The precious wording for different types of customers varies, but the general gist is that reporting entities are required to have “appropriate risk-based systems and controls” in place so that they can be “reasonably satisfied” that a customer is who they claim to be.